Nimble One

 Nimble One departed from the classical shapes of bipeds and quadrupeds to design a robot tackling the issue at its root and create a shape fundamentally agile and dexterous.

-To put it short, we are reinventing movement to create the next generation robotic field operator.
+To put it short, we are reinventing movement to create the next generation robotic field operator for industrial environments.

 Where can Aru be useful?